nidza07/nidza07.github.io/QC-docs/general usage.md

 3. You may want to hear a sound every time it is your turn in a game.
 By default, this sound will  play only when you are outside of the Playroom window.
 To have it always playing, set the notifications channel to always play its sounds.

 #### Colours...
 Lets you configure the different colors.
-In addition to customizing the appearance of each color, you can also change the Text color, Background color, Text color of selected element, Background color of selected element, Grayed text color, Use predefined colors for light/white background, or Use predefined colors for dark/black background.
+In addition to customizing the appearance of each color, you can also change the text color, background color, text color of selected element, background color of selected element, grayed text color, use predefined colors for light/white background or use predefined colors for dark/black background.
 The same customizations can be applied to the font of the text.

 #### Enable tooltips
 This option is only useful for sighted users.
 Blind people do not need to change this setting.